ht44/plant-id/README.md

 [https://plant-id.mybluemix.net/](https://plant-id.mybluemix.net/)

-"Plant ID" did not originate as an idea; it began simply as a desire to use IBM Watson Visual Recognition for plant taxonomy.
+If you couldn't tell by the name, "Plant ID" did not originate as an idea; it began simply as a desire to use IBM Watson Visual Recognition for plant taxonomy.
 The idea itself - train an instance of the service to identify invasive plant species prolific in the state of Texas - was derived from much research.

 It was the kind of research that gets inspired by constraint and creativity.
 Unless you are willing to incur overhead, which we were not, IBM limits Bluemix developers to one Watson Visual Recognition custom classifier and a maximum of 5,000 training images for that classifier.